dimitra-anasta/html-css-refrac/README.md

 I fixed the "Search Engine Optimization" button on the site, so that when it is clicked, it sends the user to that part of the site.
 I did this by fixing line 29, because it was missing the "id" tag.

+## Credits

+I used Stack Overflow to help with html questions. https://stackoverflow.com/